 Is Compensation Offered?

-- Upon successful completion of IOTL, you will receive a Completion Certificate, which can earn you:
+- Upon successful completion of IOTL, you will receive a Completion Badge, which can earn you:

 - 40 hours of Flex Credit OR a 1.25 Step-In-Column Raise